 If you need help, we will:

-- carry out a community care assessment so that you can tell us about your care needs
+- carry out a care and support assessment so that you can tell us about your care needs

 - help you to plan your care on leaving hospital.